Solar power in Oregon: Feed-in tariff

 The Oregon Legislative Assembly established a feed-in tariff for solar power modeled on feed-in tariffs in Germany, allowing owners of solar installations to be paid for the electricity they produce.
 On May 28, 2010, the Oregon Public Utility Commission approved the trial feed-in tariff rules.
 Under the approved rules, residents and businesses who install solar systems can enter a 15-year contract with investor-owned utilities in the state where they will receive guaranteed monthly payments over the life of the contract with rates ranging from $0.55 to $0.65 per kWh.
 Funding will come from an estimated one half of 1% increase in electricity rates.
 The trial program ends after four years and the entire project's size is limited to a maximum 25 MW.
 Program applications are accepted biannually on April 1 and October 1.
-The final year of the pilot program is 2013.
+The final year of the pilot program was 2013.